TheodorEmanuelsson/3D-brainTumor-segmentation/README.md

 ## Performance

-For a batch of 4 training volumes, the model achieves a mean IoU of 0.82.
+For a batch of 4 training volumes, the model achieves a mean IoU of 0.82 and fairly good segmentation results.

 Prediction results:
 ![download](https://user-images.githubusercontent.com/49917684/163587347-65c2aaf7-b64f-4e61-a64e-c230e470dae7.png)